Don’t Call Them ‘Victorians’

 Alameda mirrored the rest of the country in imitating styles popular during Queen Victoria’s reign.
 By the time European settlers arrived here in the 1850s, the Greek Revival style had almost faded.
 However, a Greek Revival home has been standing on Park Street since at least 1855.

 The Gothic Revival is evident in both the Webster family home on Versailles Avenue and the Rich family home on Fourth Street.
 Italianates, Eastlakes, Queen Annes, Colonial Revivals and Craftsmen dot Alameda.
-Have a look at all these styles first-hand during three two-and-one-half hour history walks with award-winning historian and Alameda Post’s editor Dennis Evanosky.
+Have a look at all these styles first-hand during history walking tours with Alameda Post‘s award-winning Historian, Dennis Evanosky.

 Thanks for reading the